Mabuhay (magazine): History

 Mabuhay was first published by Philippine Airlines in 1963.

 In 1988, publication of the magazine passed to Eastgate Publishing Corporation, owned by Max Soliven, publisher of The Philippine Star, assuming the contract from Singaporean publishing house MPH Magazines.
 Eastgate had come to publish the magazine after Soliven was asked to bid for it by PAL president Dante Santos.
-In 2006, Soliven, writing in the Star, contemplated publishing Mabuhay as a general travel magazine that would also be available in newstands, which led to Eastgate releasing a new magazine, Mango, three years later.
-Eastgate continued to publish the magazine until Ink Global won the contract to publish it in 2016.
+In 2006, Soliven, writing in the Star, contemplated publishing Mabuhay as a general travel magazine that would also be available in newsstands, which led to Eastgate releasing a new magazine, Mango, three years later.
+Mango was discontinued in 2011 due to lack of readership and sales.
+Eastgate continued to publish the magazine until Philippine Airlines decided not to renew their services leading to Ink Global in Singapore winning the contract to publish it in 2016.

 Publication of Mabuhay had been suspended owing to the COVID-19 pandemic.
 The first issue to be released since the pandemic began was released in November 2020, and on November 16, 2020, the magazine announced the launch of its official website.